SpikySpace: A Spiking State Space Model for Energy-Efficient Time Series Forecasting: Detailed Experimental Settings

-We evaluate our model on four widely used multivariate time series forecasting benchmarks, spanning diverse application domains including traffic, solar energy, and electricity consumption.
+In this section, we provide a detailed description of the dataset used in our experiments.
 All datasets are divided chronologically into training, validation, and test sets without shuffling.
 The statistical details and split ratios are summarized in Table~\ref{tab:dataset_stats}.

 \begin{itemize} \item \textbf{METR-LA} \cite{li2018diffusion}: Traffic speed data collected from 207 loop detectors on Los Angeles highways, aggregated every 5 minutes.
 The dataset contains 34,272 samples, each with a sequence length of 12 and 207 variables.
 It is split into training, validation, and test sets with a ratio of $(0.7,\,0.2,\,0.1)$.
 This dataset captures strong spatial–temporal dependencies due to road network topology.